sel8888/harmonic-shape-transform-2026-koncept/README.md

 ### A New Concept for Shape Transformation Using Harmonic Notes

+¨---

+> "Simplicity is the ultimate sophistication."
+> — *Leonardo da Vinci*

+---

-Seven days of public development are complete; I am now moving to private research.
-Thanks to everyone.
+**"7 days of public development are complete; I am now moving to private research.
+Thanks to everyone."**

 ---